SERVICES CATALOG DESCRIPTIONS

 The planning matrix is a web-based interface that automates the planning and budgeting workflow process.
 Units submit their planning matrix of the coming year to be represented as new requests to the budget office.
 An approval cycle is initiated.
 At the end of the process, the approved planning matrix items are added to the unit’s base budget on SAP.
 The system contains also a reporting tool with sophisticated filtration criteria.

 The AUC Mobile App aims to serve main stakeholders: students, faculty, staff, and alumni.
 The aim of the application is to increase communication and engagement.
-It is designed to be an intuitive and easy-to-use platform to encourage stakeholders to use every day.
+It is designed to be an intuitive and easy-to-use platform to encourage stakeholders to use it every day.
 The main objective is to enhance the students’ life experience on and off-campus by giving access to multiple features and services.
 The application should help integrate academic and non-academic events and activities beyond the classroom and immerse students in the community.

 AUC Nerdie is a programmed chatbot that is designed to help you with advising related questions.
 Nerdie is in a continuous learning process and the more you ask, the more he will learn.